 It should be exact in wording, understandable to a wide audience, and serve as a hook for your audience.

 There’s often a strict word limit, so make sure to check the requirements of the journal.
-That being said, here’s an under 300-word abstract sample from a study in the field of medicinal sciences:
+That being said, here’s an under-300-word abstract sample from a study in the field of medicinal sciences:

 “The Southwest shrub Juniperus communis (Juniper Berry) has many significant medicinal values in the Native American culture that has not been proven scientifically.
 One of the popular uses of Juniper berries aside from their detoxifying action is their potential to repel insects.
 This study focuses on the development of insect repellant from its essential oil obtained through steam distillation.
 50 g of fresh berries were collected and dried for 5 days and is placed in a still tank with 100 mL of water for steam distillation using the Flinn Scientific Borosilicate Lab Kit.
 Gather the extracted oil and dilute 70% in three separate containers to be transferred into spray bottles.
 Testing involved the spraying of the dilute sample into a glass jar with Anopheles juidthae (common NM mosquito) and compared this to the effect of a commercial insect repellant.
 After testing and comparing the result, the commercial insect repellant significantly showed that it is a better insect repellant compared to the J. communis diluted essential oil.
 However, the essential oil has also an insect repellant potential.”

 On our platform, you will find all the necessary tools to create your graphical abstract.
-In this video you can see step by step how to create your own graphical abstract for Elsevier:
+In this video you can see step-by-step how to create your own graphical abstract for Elsevier:

-A graphical abstract should be a one image file and to help visualize a single process in a clear and descriptive way.
+A graphical abstract should be a one-image file to help visualize a single process clearly and descriptively.
 For ease of consumption, the graphical abstract should have a clear start and end, preferably “reading” from top to bottom or left to right.
 Try to minimize distraction and remove cluttering elements as much as possible.
+Here are a few examples of graphical abstracts to aid your understanding.

-Image size: Please provide an image with a minimum of 531 x 1328 pixels (HxW) using a minimum resolution of 300 dpi.
+Image size: Provide an image with a minimum of 531 x 1328 pixels (HxW) using a minimum resolution of 300 dpi.
 If you are submitting a larger image then please use the same ratio (200 high x 500 wide).
 Please note that your image will be scaled proportionally to fit in the available window on ScienceDirect; a 500 by 200-pixel rectangle.

 Font: Please use Times, Arial, Courier, or Symbol font with a large enough font size as the image will be reduced in size for the Table of Contents to fit a window of 200 pixels high.